 - Panic at roundabouts.
 Ideally swap drivers just before one appears and let them deal with it.

 - Drive stupidly when in the vicinity of the circuit.
 The police are everywhere with checkpoints.
-On a slightly sexist point, the Belgian police force seems to have a ridiculously high proportion of attractive female officers.
-Still not worth getting a ticket for.

 - Hang around in the middle lane.
 The Belgians love lane discipline, and will make inch-perfect manoeuvres to get back into the correct lane.
 Check your blind spot!!